Welcome-To-The-Wonderland/Prompt_of_Absolem/README.md

   - Different resume templates

 Version 1.1 Feature list:
-  - use redis for data retrieval to mimic a cache using c++
+  - use redis for data retrieval to mimic a set associative cache (since it's the most flexible) using c++
       - https://build-your-own.org/redis/